JoseFArvizu/Transcribing_Multiple_Audio_Files/README.md

 - The notebook uses Google's online speech recognition service, which requires an internet connection and may be rate-limited.
 - Accuracy may vary depending on audio quality, background noise, and speech clarity.
 - For long or offline transcription, consider switching to models like OpenAI’s Whisper or Vosk.

-## 📄 License

-This project is released under the MIT License.

-## 🙋‍♂️ Contributions

-Feel free to fork, suggest improvements, or open a pull request!